Finding a Top Financial Advisor Firm in San Mateo, California

 Private Portfolios

-Private Portfolios is a financial advisor firm that’s been in business since 1985.
+Private Portfolios is a financial advisory firm that’s been in business since 1985.
 The firm has a small team of advisors on staff, one of whom is a certified financial planner (CFP).

 The firm works with retirement plans, charities and individuals both with and without a high net worth.
-The firm's minimum investment is set at a relatively attainable $500,000, and Private Portfolios may decide to waive this requirement in certain cases.
+The firm's minimum investment is set at $500,000, and Private Portfolios may decide to waive this requirement in certain cases.

 This is a fee-based firm.
 As a result, some of its advisors are licensed to sell insurance products or securities on a commission basis.
-While this creates the potential for a conflict of interest, the firm is still bound by fiduciary duty to act in your best interest.
+While this creates the potential for a conflict of interest, the firm is still bound by fiduciary duty to act in the best interest of its clients.

 Private Portfolios Background